At a glance

-- Antiviral eye ointments: Trifluridine, cidofovir, idoxuridine and vidarabine eye drops or ointment for cats with corneal ulcers and conjunctivitis.
+- Trifluridine, cidofovir, idoxuridine and vidarabine eye drops or ointment for cats with corneal ulcers and conjunctivitis.

-- Broad-spectrum antibiotics: These are ineffective against the herpes virus can prevent or treat secondary infections that may occur.
+- Antibiotics are ineffective against the herpes virus but can prevent or treat secondary infections that may occur.

-- L-Lysine: An essential amino acid which can suppress viral replication as well as inhibit cytopathogenicity.
+- An essential amino acid that can suppress viral replication as well as inhibit cytopathogenicity.
 It is available in a palatable paste form from most pet stores and veterinarians.
 The typical dose of L-Lysine is 400-500 mg per day.
 Always speak to your veterinarian before administering supplements.

-- Fluid therapy: Subcutaneous or intravenous fluids which can prevent or treat dehydration.
+- Fluid therapy: Subcutaneous or intravenous fluids that can prevent or treat dehydration.